From “The Lizard Lounge” Series on Clay

 To camouflage the concrete slab and dress the whole she-bang up a little, I laid pavers around the planting beds and filled in around the edges with river rock.
 And I gotta tell you—I love the end result.
 Since those planting beds are built of concrete blocks it looks kind of like a produce fortress back there.
 Couple that with the fact they’re also sitting firmly atop a concrete slab and they should last for, like, ever.

 Not that my tomato, cantaloupe, and bell pepper plants need all that rock-solid stability, but “Fort Veg” (as the lizards refer to it) will provide a place to grow stuff as long as I live here.
 Plus, since it took the better part of a few weekends (and several pairs of gloves and a few visits to the chiropractor) to create the whole thing, the upside is I only have to do it once.

 Solid as a Rock

 There aren’t many things that’ll last forever.
 Diamonds, maybe, or Polyester pants.
-(I also know of an Electrolux vacuum that’s been around since the 50s that could still suck up a transmission if it had to.)
+(I also know of an Electrolux vacuum that’s been around since the 50s that could still suck up a bowling ball if it had to.)
 Other than that, though, I can’t think of anyone who bought a car and had it last the rest of their car-driving life.
 And most vaccinations need a booster shot later on.
 Milk has a shelf life—and don’t get me started on computers.
 I’m even thinking that, while they’ll certainly outlast me, those raised planting beds made of concrete blocks may not actually last forever.
 (I am hoping that people will at least be growing tomatoes in them during the Millennial Kingdom, though.)